-- 1. Be informed about the case at the time of the CMC and ensure a timely CMC statement has been filed 15 days before the CMC unless otherwise ordered by the Court (CRC 3.725 (a)) - 2.
-Promptly serve the summons and complaint and file a proof of service thereof with the court.
+- 1. Be adequately informed about the case and ensure a timely CMC statement has been filed at least 15 days before the CMC.
+(CRC 3.725).
+Parties are encouraged to file a joint statement. - 2.
+Avoid delays in service and/or delays in filing proof thereof with the court.
 (CRC 3.110(a)-(f) & 3.740; Gov't Code. § 68616(a).)
-Prompt compliance with applicable service deadlines includes seeking authorization to employ and completing alternative methods of service if appropriate. - 3.
-Avoid delays in requesting entry of default and/or default judgment.
-If a responsive pleading is not served within the applicable time limits and no extension of time has been granted, the plaintiff must file a request for entry of default within 10 days after the time for service has elapsed.
-When a default is entered, the party who requested the entry of default must obtain a default judgment against the defaulting party within 45 days after the default was entered, unless the court has granted an extension of time or made other orders.
+Litigants should move promptly to comply with applicable service deadlines, including by seeking authorization to employ alternative methods of service if appropriate.

+- 3. Avoid delays in requesting entry of default and/or default judgment.
 (CRC 3.110(g)-(h).) - 4.
-Take care to respond to pleadings with reference to the name by which the party was identified in the complaint (i.e. if a defendant's name is "John W. Smith" but the complaint identifies him as "John Smith," the answer would appropriately state it is made on behalf of "John W. Smith ESA John Smith.")

-5. Timely post jury fees.
+Take care to respond to pleadings with reference to the name by which the party was identified in the complaint (i.e. if a defendant's name is "John W. Smith" but the complaint identifies him as "John Smith," the answer would appropriately state it is made on behalf of "John W. Smith ESA John Smith.") - 5.
+Timely post jury fees.
 (Code Civ.
 Proc. § 631.)
 If fees are not posted by the CMC and a bench trial is set, a party may preserve the right to jury trial by: (a) posting jury fees by close of business on the date of the CMC, (b) filing a declaration confirming that fees have been timely posted, and (c) submitting a proposed order changing the bench trial to a jury trial and changing the trial time from 10:00 am to 1:30 pm.